British Rail Class 70 (electric): Southern Railway nos. CC1 and CC2

 Externally, it was clear that the cab design was greatly influenced by the SR's experience with the 2HAL electric multiple unit (EMU) design.
 It has even been suggested that this was because the jigs for the welded cabs already existed and thus made for fast and cheap construction.
 At the outbreak of war in 1939, most construction projects were put on hold in favour of the war effort.
 Construction of CC1 and CC2 was exempted from this, because of promised savings in labour and fuel over steam locomotives.
 Construction was not smooth, however, and was brought to a halt several times, due to shortage of resources.

 After nationalisation in 1948, British Railways renumbered them 20001 and 20002 respectively.

 British Railways no. 20003

 The third member of the class, 20003 from new, was built at Eastleigh.
 S. B. Warder (later to become chief electrical engineer of the British Transport Commission and architect of the UK 25 kV AC overhead system still in use today) was, by then, Southern Railway's electrical engineer and he modified the design somewhat.
-Although counted as the same class, 20003 was markedly different externally from its two earlier sisters, being 2 in longer with flat 4Sub-like cab ends, arguably a simpler (and therefore cheaper) design than the earlier two.
+Although counted as the same class, 20003 was markedly different externally from its two earlier sisters, being 2 in longer with flat 4-SUB-like cab ends, arguably a simpler (and therefore cheaper) design than the earlier two.
 Equipment changes, though, added 5 tons to the earlier 100-ton design.